Maria Guerrero

 Family psychologist

 Posting photos of your children on the internet is hard to resist.
-I remember very well how wonderful and special every little gesture my baby made and how I desperately wanted to capture those moments and share them with, well, everyone.
+I remember how wonderful and special every little gesture my baby made felt and how I desperately wanted to capture those moments and share them with, well, everyone!
 Even now that my children are older, I still struggle with trying to resist the gratification I could get out of sharing their lives on social media.

-But sharenting, or oversharenting, the term for continually posting images, videos and information about your children on the internet, usually without their permission, is dangerous.
-For example, by 2030, sharenting will be the cause of nearly two-thirds of identity-fraud cases affecting today’s children.
+But sharenting, the term for continually posting images, videos and information about your children on the internet, usually without their permission, can be dangerous.
+By 2030, it is anticipated sharenting will be the cause of nearly two-thirds of identity-fraud cases affecting today’s children.

-That’s hard for the parents in my practice to hear, especially millennial moms and dads who are sharing nearly 300 photos online every year.
+That’s hard for the parents in my practice to hear, especially millennial moms and dads who share nearly 300 photos online every year.
 The tricky part is that parents’ intentions are good.
-They are proud of their children.
-And, they want to help relatives and friends in other countries stay a part of their lives.
-But I insist there is no 100% safe way to share your child’s life on social media, and the risks outweigh the benefits.
+They are proud of their children and want to help relatives and friends in other countries see parts of their lives.
+But I believe there is no 100% safe way to share your child’s life on social media, and the risks outweigh the benefits.

 What are the risks of sharenting?

-- Sharing photos of children, adding their full name, their location, facilitates data theft.
+- Uploading photos of children, adding their full name, their location, facilitates data theft.

 - Nude or semi-nude photos of minors can be picked up and used as pornographic material, making their children victims of child pornography.

 - Many parents seek support online and comment publicly on a problem with their children, on their health problems, on their misbehavior or their academic circumstances.
-And what these parents see as simple help can lead to bullying in the short term and can have negative consequences on their child’s future personal and professional lives in the long-term.
+What some parents see as simple help can lead to bullying in the short term and can have negative consequences on their child’s future personal and professional lives in the long-term.

 - Several children have denounced their parents for violation of their identity: an 18-year-old Austrian woman sued her parents for sharing more than 500 photos of her on Facebook without her consent, a 13-year-old Canadian boy who considered that the images that his parents had uploaded ruined his reputation sued them, and a Dutch grandchild sued her grandmother for refusing to remove photos on Facebook.

-- Many children report feeling embarrassed, that their right to privacy has been violated or that they have been betrayed by their parents’ sharenting activity, especially when they go online for the first time, usually as tweens or as teenagers, to see their entire life online.
+- Many children report feeling embarrassed, that their right to privacy was violated, or that they have been betrayed by their parents’ sharenting activity, especially when they go online for the first time, usually as tweens or as teenagers, to see their entire life already uploaded in front of them.

 Based on the many risks related to sharenting, I recommend parents avoid sharing photos, videos and information of young children altogether and to wait until their children have turned at least 13 – the legal age to have a social media account.
 And then, ONLY with their child’s consent.
 I understand this approach may sound too extreme for many parents or self-proclaimed “sharents”, so here are my tips on how to share online more safely: